dddfred/Interpreter-Project/README.md

-# Intepreter-For-Toy-Language Fall/2022
+# Interpreter-For-Toy-Language Fall/2022
-Java based project in which I had to come up with an interpreter for a toy language
+Java-based project in which I had to come up with an interpreter for a toy language

 # WHAT I LEARNED
-I learned how to make a tokenizer and an parser for the toy language using java regex library.
-The project is able to analyze, report syntax errors, report unitialized variables and do computations.
+I learned how to make a tokenizer and a parser for the toy language using Java regex library.
+The project is able to analyze, report syntax errors, report uninitialized variables, and do computations.